-Here are some tax rules about the newer retirement savings vehicle, the Roth 401(k).
+Here are some tax rules for the Roth 401(k).

-A Roth 401(k) works in the opposite way, tax-wise, from a traditional 401(k).
-Your contributions are post-tax, meaning you pay taxes on the money in the year in which you contribute it.
+When it comes to taxes, a Roth 401(k) works the opposite way of a traditional 401(k).
+Your contributions are post-tax, meaning you pay taxes on the money in the year you contribute.

-No matter what your tax bracket is in retirement, qualified withdrawals from your Roth 401(k) won’t affect your taxable income.
+No matter what your tax bracket is in retirement, qualified withdrawals from your Roth 401(k) are not counted as taxable income.

-In order for a withdrawal from a Roth 401(k) to count as a qualified distribution (i.e., no taxes), an employee must be at least age 59½ and have held the account for at least five years.
+In order for a withdrawal from a Roth 401(k) to count as a qualified distribution — meaning, it won’t be taxed — an employee must be age 59 ½ or older and have held the account for at least five years.